 A Patent and Trademark Resource Center (PTRC) is part of a nationwide network of public, state, and academic libraries designated by the USPTO to support the public with trademark and patent assistance.

 Patenting an invention and trademarking a product name can be challenging.
 PTRC library staff are information experts trained on how to use search tools to access patent and trademark information.
 They provide the human touch that no webpage or legal book can provide in helping inventors and small businesses find the information they need to protect their intellectual property.
 However, PTRC representatives are not attorneys and cannot provide legal advice.

-- Provide access to resources such as PubEAST and PubWEST, examiner-based search systems
+- Provide access to resources such as Patent Public Search and Trademark Search

 - Direct you to information and explain the application process and fee schedule

 - Demonstrate how to use search tools to conduct a patent or trademark search

 - Show you a directory of local patent attorneys who are licensed to practice before the USPTO

 - Offer classes on intellectual property (varies by location)

 - Offer assistance on how to do historical research on patents and trademarks